markzegarelli/sdk-doc-test/content/collections/sdk/browser-sdk-2-0.md

       The initial interaction can be the first change to a text input, radio button, or dropdown.
 Amplitude tracks this with the `[Amplitude] Form Started` event.

-      Amplitude sends an `[Amplitude] Form Submitted` event when the user submits the form
+      Amplitude sends an `[Amplitude] Form Submitted` event when the user submits the form.
     example:
       code: |-
         // Disable form tracking